akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

   version=$version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="google-cloud-pub-sub-grpc" }

 ## Configuration

 The connector comes with the default settings configured to work with the Google Pub Sub endpoint and uses the default way of